 An International Bank Account is a bank account in a country other than the one which you are a citizen.
 If an American were to open a bank account abroad, it would be considered an international bank account.
 International banking, or an offshore bank account, commonly refers to accounts opened in financial havens such as the Caribbean Islands, Cyprus, Luxembourg or Switzerland.
+Offshore, in this case, refers to banks that are not located in Great Britain, where the term originated.
+Perhaps as much as 50 percent of global capital flows through offshore banks.
 These banking jurisdictions offer the most privacy, stronger protective legislation and global availability of your deposits.

 Offshore Bank Account Opening

 Opening an international bank account is not significantly different than your domestic account.
 You provide your personal information and identification, a reference or two and your opening deposit.
 When opening a bank account abroad, your US Passport is generally required.
 In addition, you will need a proof of residence, such as a utility bill, among a few other items.
 The items needed depend on the institution’s requirements and local and international regulations.

 An offshore bank may request reference documents from your present bank, focusing on the average balances and whether your relationship with the bank is satisfactory.
 This requirement is generally satisfied by producing up to a year’s worth of bank statements.

 In some circumstances, the offshore bank may want to verify the source of funds going into the account and the type of transactions you expect to employ.
 This is for the bank’s protection, as offshore banks are under considerable pressure to ensure they do not engage in illegal activities.

 Proof of Source of Funds